bbehrendt-mm/myhordes/SETUP.md

 Save the file.

+If you would like to override the application config (for example to create custom game rules for your local installation), copy the `config/app` folder to `config/packages/dev/app`.
+All config files in there will overwrite default config files without being pushed to the repository.

 #### MyHordes database setup

 At this point, you can chose which branch you want to follow.
 If you want to checkout, do it now.